 Upon successful completion of the course, each Hope House resident receives a certificate from Stanford Continuing Studies that verifies two units of earned credit.
-Along with Continuing Studies, these units are recognized by Canada College and are entirely transferable to other educational institutions.
-In addition to the units, Stanford Continuing Studies awards each graduate with a voucher to take one continuing studies course in the future, free of charge.
-Every quarter, approximately sixteen women complete the Stanford class.
+Along with Continuing Studies, these units are recognized by Cañada College and are entirely transferable to other educational institutions.
+In addition to the units, Stanford Continuing Studies awards each graduate with a voucher to take one of its courses in the future, free of charge.
+Every quarter, approximately 16 women complete the Stanford class.

 Debra Satz' Lecture About The Hope House Scholars Program

-The Center's former Faculty Director Debra Satz gave the 2009 Miriam and Peter E. Haas Centennial Professorship Lecture on Public Service and the University.
-In her talk, Riches for the Poor, Satz speaks about our Hope House Scholars Program.
+Debra Satz, the Center's former faculty director, gave the 2009 Miriam and Peter E. Haas Centennial Professorship Lecture on Public Service and the University.
+In her talk, Riches for the Poor, Satz speaks about the program.

 Roland Prize Awarded to Rob Reich and Debra Satz (2010)

 Debra Satz and Rob Reich, who founded the Hope House Scholars Program, shared the 2010 Miriam Aaron Roland Volunteer Service Prize.
 This award, given by the Haas Center for Public Service, is presented to faculty who make significant contributions through public service and encourage their students to do the same.